bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-09-15-newsletter.md

 projects.
 Please consider upgrading to new releases or helping to test release candidates.*

+- [Bitcoin Core 22.0][bitcoin core 22.0] is the release
+  of the next major version of this full node implementation and its associated wallet and other software.
+Major changes in this new version include support for [I2P][topic anonymity networks] connections, removal of support for [version 2 Tor][topic anonymity networks] connections, and enhanced support for hardware wallets.
+Note that the release verification instructions have changed for this release, as mentioned in [Newsletter #162][news162 core verification].

 - [BTCPay Server 1.2.3][] is a release that fixes three cross-site scripting (XSS) vulnerabilities that were responsibly reported.